albertyw/crank/README.md

 The running time of the AnGST algorithm itself is mostly dependent on the number of the genes and species being reconciled.

+Since individual AnGST reconciliations are standalone and don't interact with each other, reconciliations are easily parallelizable.
+Crank parallelizes the running of AnGST across several compute nodes through a built-in job scheduler.
+When run on the coyote cluster, one iteration of the AnGST algorithm can still take several hours to two days to complete, depending on the size of the dataset.

 ## Input Data Generation ##
+Since the input data are trees, they need to be generated from a list of species and the sequences of their gene families.
+These can be generated in a variety of ways.
+Currently, gene trees are generated from [arCOG](http://archaea.ucsc.edu/arcogs/) sequences.

 ## Running Crank ##